allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 [Louis Gerbarg](https://twitter.com/lgerbarg) mentioned the concept of dyld closure at [WWDC 2017](https://developer.apple.com/videos/play/wwdc2017/413/).
-Dyld closure contains all the informations needed to launch the app.
-Dyld closures can be cached, so the dyld can save a&nbsp;lot of time just restoring dyld closures from the cache.
+Dyld closure contains all the informations needed to launch an app.
+Dyld closures can be cached, so the dyld can save a&nbsp;lot of time just restoring them.

 [Dyld sources](https://opensource.apple.com/source/dyld/) contain
-`dyld_closure_util` – the tool that can be used to create and dump dyld closures.
-It looks like Apple open source can rarely be compiled on non Apple internal system, because it has a&nbsp;lot of Apple-private dependencies (e.g.
-`Bom/Bom.h` and more...).
-I&nbsp;was lucky – `dyld_closure_util` could be
-compiled with just a&nbsp;couple of simple modifications.
+`dyld_closure_util` – a&nbsp;tool that can be used to create and dump dyld closures.
+It looks like Apple open source can rarely be compiled on non-internal Apple system, because it has a&nbsp;lot of Apple private dependencies (e.g. `Bom/Bom.h` and more...).
+I&nbsp;was lucky – `dyld_closure_util` could be compiled with just a&nbsp;couple of simple modifications.

-I created macOS app just to check the dyld3 in action.
-The `TestMacApp.app` app contained 20 frameworks, 1000 ObjC classes and about 1000~10000 methods each.
+I created a&nbsp;macOS app just to check the dyld3 in action.
+The `TestMacApp.app` contained 20 frameworks, 1000 ObjC classes and about 1000~10000 methods each.
 I&nbsp;tried to create a&nbsp;dyld closure for the app, its JSON representation was pretty long - hundreds of thousands lines:

 ```bash
 $ dyld_closure_util -create_closure ~/tmp/TestMacApp.app/Contents/MacOS/TestMacApp | wc -l